The Whistleblower (web series)

 The Whistleblower is an Indian Hindi-language thriller web series on SonyLIV, directed by Manoj Pillai and produced by Indranil Chakraborty, Anujeet Ghatak, Priyesh Kaushik, Kartik R. Iyer, and Rohit Phale.
 Based on M.P Vyapam scam.

-The web series is available in multiple languages - including Hindi, Tamil, Telugu, and Malayalam - on the SonyLIV app, and was released on 16 December, exclusively on SonyLIV.
+The web series is available in multiple languages - Hindi, Tamil, Telugu and Malayalam - on the SonyLIV app and was released on 16 December, exclusively on SonyLIV.
 It consisted of nine episodes.

 Synopsis

 The Whistleblower revolves around Sanket, a spoilt but brilliant intern doctor, who gets tempted to become a part of a massive education racket that has been running for years.
 The situation, however, backfires after Sanket loses his father, and his fiance leaves him upon uncovering the truth.
 In a desperate attempt to identify his father's murderer, Sanket becomes a whistleblower to dig out the dark realities of the deep rot, which he once was a part of.